alpine-docker/git/README.md

 ### Automation builds

-Set  CI to run builds every month.
+Set CI to run builds per week

-- build latest alpine image locally
+- build latest alpine image with multi-arch supported
 - Get the git version from the image
 - use the git's version as image tag as well (`v${GIT_VERSION}`)
 - update `latest` tag for this image